shabin5785/react-notes/Notes_3.md

 - Always start component names with a capital letter.React treats components starting with lowercase letters as DOM tags.
 For example, <div /> represents an HTML div tag, but <Welcome /> represents a component and requires Welcome to be in scope.

 - Whether you declare a component as a function or a class, it must never modify its own props.
+All React components must act like pure functions with respect to their props.